boylesoftware/x2node-records/README.md

 ## Extensibility

 The record type and property definition objects do not restrict what properties they can have.
 The original definition objects are also always available to the client code through the `definition` property of the corresponding descriptor objects provided by the API.
-This allows extending the use of the record types library for other modules that can add their own properties to the definitions.
+This allows extending the use of the record types library for other modules that can add their own attributes to the definitions.